annie-ye4/1952b-final-project/README.md

 - Cover all disability needs or all WCAG success criteria
 - Replace manual testing with real users or assistive technology

-### What You Still Need to Do

-- Test with zoom and high-contrast modes enabled
-- Use assistive technologies like screen readers and screen magnification
-- Conduct manual testing with real users who have low vision
-- Review color contrast for animated or moving elements
-- Verify readability across different devices and lighting conditions

 ## Technical Details

 ### How It Works